Did You Know?

 Happiness or subjective well-being can be measured in terms of life satisfaction, the presence of positive experiences and feelings, and the absence of negative experiences and feelings.
 Such measures, while subjective, are a useful complement to objective data to compare the quality of life across countries.

 Life satisfaction measures how people evaluate their life as a whole rather than their current feelings.
-It captures a reflective assessment of which life circumstances and conditions are important for subjective well-being.
-When asked to rate their general satisfaction with life on a scale from 0 to 10, people in the United States gave it a 7.0 grade, higher than the OECD average of 6.6.
+When asked to rate their general satisfaction with life on a scale from 0 to 10, people in the United States on average gave it a 7 grade, higher than the OECD average of 6.7.

 Key Findings

-The homicide rate (the number of murders per 100,000 inhabitants) is a more reliable measure of a country’s safety level because, unlike other crimes, murders are usually always reported to the police.
-According to the latest OECD data, the United States’ homicide rate is 4.8, much higher than the OECD average of 2.2.
-In the United States, men are far more likely to be murdered than women, as the homicide rate for men is 7.5 compared with 2.1 for women
+The homicide rate (the number of murders per 100 000 inhabitants) is a more reliable measure of a country's safety level because, unlike other crimes, murders are usually always reported to the police.
+According to the latest OECD data, the United States' homicide rate is 6, higher than the OECD average of 2.6.

 Key Findings

-Another important aspect of work-life balance is the amount of time a person spends at work.
-Evidence suggests that long work hours may impair personal health, jeopardize safety and increase stress.
-People in the United States work 1 787 hours a year, slightly more than the OECD average of 1 776 hours.
-The share of employees working more than 50 hours per week is not very large across OECD countries.
-In the United States, about 11% of employees work very long hours, more than the OECD average of 9%.
-Overall, men spend more hours in paid work: in the United States 16% of men work very long hours, compared with 6% for women.
+An important aspect of work-life balance is the amount of time a person spends at work.
+Evidence suggests that long work hours may impair personal health, jeopardise safety and increase stress.
+In the United States, some 10% of employees work very long hours, in line with the OECD average.

-The more people work, the less time they have to spend on other activities, such as time with others or leisure.
-The amount and quality of leisure time is important for people’s overall well-being, and can bring additional physical and mental health benefits.
-People in the United States devote 66% of their day, or 14.3 hours, to personal care (eating, sleeping, etc.) and leisure (socializing with friends and family, hobbies, games, computer and television use, etc.) – less than the OECD average of 14.9 hours.
-Fewer hours in paid work for women do not necessarily result in greater leisure time.
-In the United States, both men and women devote approximately 14 hours per day to personal care and leisure.
+The more people work, the less time they have to spend on other activities, such as time with others, leisure activities, eating or sleeping.
+The amount and quality of leisure time is important for people's overall well-being, and can bring additional physical and mental health benefits.
+In the United States, full-time workers devote 61% of their day on average, or 14.6 hours, to personal care (eating, sleeping, etc.) and leisure (socialising with friends and family, hobbies, games, computer and television use, etc.) – less than the OECD average of 15 hours.

 Better Policies for Better Lives